dgplug/newsletter/issues/0006/issue_0006.md

 ## Why do we blog?

-Blogging is a versatile term.
-But what is a blog post anyway?
+Blogging is a versatile term and it's is a key topic during the dgplug Summertraining.
+We consider blogging a very important channel especially (though not exclusively) for programmers and engeneers.
+Now why is that?

 ### Blogging is documentation
 We may be software developers, engeneers or freedom activists - we all write code and hack on things to make our life easier.
 Documentation is the key to make the effort we put into our projects available for other people - or even for ourselves after taking a look at the project after a long time.
 To make our chain of thoughts comprehensible and to make the path we took and decisions we considered obvious, we need to write them down.